skypjack/uvw/README.md

 the include paths.<br/>
 Note that users are required to correctly setup the include directories and libraries search paths for `libuv`.

+When used through `CMake`, the `uvw::uvw` target is exported for convenience.

+### Static/Shared

+To use `uvw` as a compiled library, set the `BUILD_UVW_LIBS` options in cmake before including the project.<br/>
+This option triggers the generation of two targets named respectively `uvw::uvw-static` and `uvw::uvw-shared`.
+The matching version of `libuv` is also compiled and exported as `uv::uv-static` and `uv::uv-shared` for convenience.

+In case you don't use or don't want to use `CMake`, you can still compile all `.cpp` files and include all `.h` files to get the job done.
+In this case, users are required to correctly setup the include directories and libraries search paths for `libuv`.

 ## Versioning